altgans/altgans.github.io/src/posts/neovim-setup.md

 for example for a weekly summary of my week, where I insert the preview of that weeks calendar.

+## How to manage projects?

+I'd like to be able to hop to my projects (git root folders).
+Do I need to do this via `yazi` or `z` in the CLI, or is there a neovim way to do this?

+## Markdown Mindmaps

+Use Markmap

 ## Other / Advanced

 - maybe set up https://github.com/seth-brown/formd as described in https://aliquote.org/post/neovim-markdown/ to collect inline-references at the bottom, instead of in the text.